-“Mike, we both have families now.
-Maybe if we did a few things differently back in the academy all of this wouldn’t have happened but it did, and now we have to deal with it.
-Just like we have to deal with the commitments to the people in the lives, we’ve built for ourselves over the years.
-I do love you Mike, but the chance we had is long gone.”
+"Mike, we both have families now.
+Maybe if we did a few things differently back in the academy, all of this wouldn't have happened, but it did, and now we have to deal with it.
+Just like we have to deal with the commitments to the people in our own lives.
+I do love you, Mike, but the chance we had is long gone."

 The oppose aide de camps exchanged confused glances from across the room while General Haldeman grasped General Haig's hand and slowly massaged it.

 "Believe me, I have my regrets, but this is just where life's taken us, and I'd really love it if we could drop all this and still be friends," Haldeman whispered.

 The astounded junior officers exchanged exasperated shrugs.
 Unsure of how to react to this reconciliation